Technical Concern Questions:

 I’m confused.
 I thought this was yoga-based moves??

 I’m unable to do burpees and was looking for something different than the Beachbody workouts I already have since I have a shoulder injury.
-Your email prior to ordering said:
+Your email before ordering said:

 NEW Yoga-Based Movements Let You